kogmatd/db-izfp/README.txt

 The following commands will train a oneclass detector for good state Z00.
 The signals of not Z00 states are only used for evaluation.
-For classifiers which neeed at least two classes for training it uses the Z00 data of all other sensors but the current one as universal background model.
+For classifiers which need at least two classes for training it uses the Z00 data of all other sensors but the current one as universal background model.
 The evaluation results will be saved as likelihood matrix with a likelihood for class Z00 and each file and each sensor in the log directory.